Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Analytical results on estimator bias and variance

-The middle panels of Figure \ref{compare-bias-rmse-analytical} illustrate that the variance is smaller for the dRpR under assortativity and generally smaller for the dRpA under dissortativity.
+The middle panels of Figure \ref{compare-bias-rmse-analytical} illustrate that the variance is smaller for the RR$^*$ under assortativity and generally smaller for the RA under dissortativity.
 The rightmost panels comparing the RMSE of the two estimators resemble the leftmost panels comparing the bias.
-Therefore, in the settings most likely to be practically relevant, and for sample sizes and population sizes likely to be realistic, the dRpA tends to have smaller RMSE.
-For assortative settings with small prevalence $R$, the dRpA has lower RMSE.
-When the assortativity is weaker, the dRpA has lower RMSE for a wider range of $R$, and under stronger assortativity the upper bound on $R$ for this region shrinks.
+Therefore, in the settings most likely to be practically relevant, and for sample sizes and population sizes likely to be realistic, the RA tends to have smaller RMSE.
+For assortative settings with small prevalence $r$, the RA has lower RMSE.
+When the assortativity is weaker, the RA has lower RMSE for a wider range of $r$, and under stronger assortativity the upper bound on $r$ for this region shrinks.

-Therefore, although the dRpR is the most commonly used estimator in the literature, the dRpA often has lower bias and RMSE in the presence of barrier effects.
+Therefore, although the RR$^*$ is the most commonly used estimator in the literature, the RA may often have lower bias and RMSE in the presence of barrier effects.

 The relative importance of the bias and variance in the RMSE are determined by $nN$, $r_K$, and $p$.
-The region of parameter space in which the dRpA has lower RMSE increases with $nN$ and with $p$ and decreases with $r_K$; see the online supplement for figures and additional details.
+The region of parameter space in which the RA has lower RMSE expands with $nN$ and with $p$ and shrinks with $r_K$; see the online supplement for figures and additional details.
 The size of this region depends more strongly on $nN$ and $p$ than on $r_K$.